-Los Angeles Harbor College provides the following information regarding risk reduction:
+Harbor College provides the following information regarding risk reduction:

-We began Harbor College's first prevention and awareness campaign for risk reduction and dating violence awareness: Α Valentine's Dav lecture/discussion/workshop entitled Romance 101: Healthy Love vs Toxic Love - Early Warning Signs, Red Flags & Tips for Dating Risk Reduction.
+Harbor College's prevention and awareness campaign for risk reduction and dating violence awareness includes a program in February each year: A Valentine's Day lecture/discussion/workshop entitled Romance 101: Healthy Love vs Toxic Love - Early Warning Signs, Red Flags & Tips for Dating Risk Reduction.
 We provided information to students on how to recognize worrisome behaviors in potential dating partners.
-We discussed what early obsession with a relationship looks like and talked about the unusual intensity some individuals bring early to a relationship which may signal someone who can become abusive or violent later.
-Signs like jealousy, possessiveness, domination/submission, power plays for control, blaming, manipulation and pressure around sex due to fear, insecurity and need for immediate gratification.
-We included information designed to decrease perpetration and bystander inaction; increase empowerment for victims in order to promote safety, and help individuals and communities address conditions that facilitate violence.
-This program was open to all current students and employees for FLEX credit.
+We discuss what early obsession with a relationship looks like and talked about the unusual intensity some individuals bring early to a relationship which may signal someone who can become abusive or violent later.
+We review signs like jealousy, possessiveness, domination/submission, power plays for control, blaming, manipulation and pressure around sex due to fear, insecurity and need for immediate gratification.
+We include information designed to decrease perpetration and bystander inaction; increase empowerment for victims in order to promote safety, and help individuals and communities address conditions that facilitate violence.
+This program is open to all current students and employees for FLEX credit.

-Los Angeles Harbor College provides the following ongoing prevention and awareness campaigns for all current students and employees:
+Harbor College provides the following ongoing prevention and awareness campaigns for all current students and employees:

 - Dating Violence Workshop on Healthy Love vs Toxic Love & Tips to avoid dangerous situations while dating.
-(See above description of Workshop- 2/14/17) - Domestic Violence Clothesline Project Wednesday 3/22/17; Interactive workshop- tee-shirts and handkerchief's and paint available to describe various forms of domestic violence with literature provide describing each, instructions about obtaining restraining orders and finding shelter safely.
+(See above description of Workshop-2/14/18) - Domestic Violence Clothesline Project Wednesday 3/22/18; Interactive workshop- tee-shirts and handkerchief's and paint available to describe various forms of domestic violence with literature provide describing each, instructions about obtaining restraining orders and finding shelter safely.

-Breaking the Cycle Workshop - 4/19/17.
+Breaking the Cycle Workshop - 4/19/18.
 A description of the cycle of domestic violence with discussion of different forms and literature provided describing different forms, instructions about obtaining restraining orders and finding shelter safely.

-• Sexual Assault & Stalking- April 26, 2017; Denim Day - Showing Fims with Discussion and Q & A:

-- Searching for Angela Shelton, The Documentary That Breaks the Silence uplifting and multiple award-winning documentary, Searching for Angela Shelton, filmmaker Angela Shelton drives around the United States surveying other Angela Sheltons.
-She discovers that 70% of the Angela Sheltons she speaks to are survivors of rape, childhood sexual abuse and/or domestic violence. - The Hunting Ground An expose of stalking & sexual assault on U.S.college campuses, their institutional cover-ups and the devastating toll they take on students and their families.
-Weaving together verite footage and first person testimonies, the film follows the lives of several undergraduate assault survivors as they attempt to pursue - despite incredible push back, harassment and traumatic aftermath - both their education and justice.
+- Sexual Assault & Stalking- April 26, 2018; Denim Day Showing Films with Discussion and Q & A: - Searching for Angela Shelton, The Documentary That Breaks the Silence.
+An uplifting and multiple award-winning documentary, Searching for Angela Shelton, filmmaker Angela Shelton drives around the United States surveying other Angela Sheltons.
+She discovers that 70% of the Angela Sheltons she speaks to are survivors of rape, childhood sexual abuse and/or domestic violence. - The Hunting Ground An expose of stalking & sexual assault on U.S. college campuses, their institutional cover-ups and the devastating toll they take on students and their families.
+Weaving together verite footage and first person testimonies, the film follows the lives of several undergraduate assault survivors as they attempt to pursue despite incredible push back, harassment and traumatic aftermath both their education and justice.

-Please see our complete spring 2017 Workshop Schedule for descriptions of these events, programs and campaigns for prevention and awareness of all these important issues.
+Please see our complete spring 2018 Workshop Schedule for descriptions of these events, programs and campaigns for prevention and awareness of all these important issues.

 The LACCD EAP provides workshops on Sexual Assault Awareness and Prevention to college employees on an annual basis.
 The emphasis is on awareness and prevention.
-The workshop for faculty and staff includes instruction on the effects of sexual violence in the workplace, a review of rights, information on how to set boundaries and be an empowered bystander.
+The workshop for faculty and staff includes instruction on the effects of sexual violence in the workplace, a review of rights, and information on how to set boundaries in relationships and be an empowered bystander.
 The EAP program on Domestic Violence Awareness and Prevention covers creating and maintaining healthy relationships, domestic violence prevention training, strategies for maintaining personal safety, the cycle of violence and a discussion of opportunities for prevention and intervention.